ax4w/photo-map/README.md

 - `port` : port of the database server
 - `user` : username to log into the database server
 - `password` : password to log into the database server
+- `title` : the title of the website

 ## Adding Locations
 Folders and scripts are automatically created when starting the container.